Aesgeroth/DeepSea/Raid Crafting Recipes.md

 Incomplete Deep Sea Essence + Infernal Stone (Blue) 5x = The Essence of the Deep Sea [Special Weapon] [Automatic combination when you click on the stone with 5 stacked Infernal Stone (Blue) ] (Increased Damage by 10M, Increased Health/Mana by 10M + Ability Improvements)

-# Basic Ring & Specialties
+# Basic Ring & Specialties:

 Burning Rock + Origin of the Nucleus 3x = Ring of Abyss